-I guess the lesson here is to not just keep a close eye on your competition, but also on what’s going on with wider current affairs.
+I guess the lesson here is to not just keep a close eye on your competition, but also on what’s going on with wider current affairs, for piggyback marketing opportunities.
 More and more brands are becoming aware of the need for ‘real-time’ content; catching the crest of a wave and ‘piggybacking’ it all the way to great customer engagement.

 Facebook announced today to have reportedly spent $19 Billion on the purchase of the popular instant messaging app, WhatsApp.